inform-health-informatics/emap_documentation/data_dictionary/star_data.md

 * creation_time
   * timestamp without timezone

-@Stef: Might this be the time when this v_o_t was created as a 'thing'
+   The exact time at which this visit_observation_type was created in a source system.

 * description
   * varchar (255)